-When the water-based fracturing fluid is used in reservoir stimulation, the injection rate can be set relatively high.
-It is required to compensate for the undesirable effect of the relatively low viscosity (1 - 10 cP) of the fracturing fluid on the proppant settling and in order to create a crack aperture sufficiently large for the proppant placement [Barati and Liang, 2014].
+When the water-based fracturing fluid with relatively low viscosity (1 - 10 cP) is used in reservoir stimulation, the injection rate can be set relatively high.
+It is required for the compensation of undesirable effects linked with fluid viscosity on the proppant settling and in order to create a crack aperture sufficiently large for proppant placement [Barati and Liang, 2014].
 High injection rate of low-viscous fluid leads to the onset of the turbulent flow regime in the part of the fracture adjacent to the wellbore.
 The remaining part of the fracture, i.e., the region from the transition boundary to the fracture front, is occupied by laminar flow.
 Since Reynolds number for the plane channel flow depends on the aperture, the laminar flow regime always exists near the fracture front where the aperture value tends to zero.